Gibson County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-You only have 15 days from the date of your DUI arrest in Gibson to request an ALR hearing.
-This deadline is extremely important.
-If you miss it, your license will automatically be suspended.
+Tennessee law gives you only 15 days from the date of your DUI arrest to request an Administrative License Revocation (ALR) hearing.
+This deadline is extremely strict, and missing it will result in an automatic suspension of your driver's license.

-Where to Request: The ALR hearing is requested through the Tennessee Department of Safety and Homeland Security (DHS).
+• Where to Request: You must request the hearing from the Tennessee Department of Safety and Homeland Security.

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended, and you will lose your opportunity to challenge the suspension through the ALR process.
-Do not delay.
-Act immediately.
+• What Happens if You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended, and you will lose the opportunity to challenge the suspension administratively.
+This means you will be unable to drive legally until the suspension period ends and you meet all reinstatement requirements.

 Automatic License Suspension